South Carolina Governor's School for Science and Mathematics: History

+Beginning in the late 1970s, South Carolina legislators, educators, and administrators began planning to mitigate the "brain drain" that afflicted the state.
+Not only did the state's most talented students leave for college and graduate school, but they remained out of state well after they had graduated.
+It was then decided to establish a series of Governor's Schools that would serve the state's best and brightest, and most importantly, to encourage them to remain and give back to the state.
+The first such school, the Governor's School for the Arts (which eventually became the South Carolina Governor's School for the Arts & Humanities), opened as an annual residential camp in 1980 at no cost to attendees.

+In 1988, under the leadership of Governor Carroll Campbell and Charles W. Coker, the South Carolina General Assembly passed an Act establishing the Governor's School for Science and Mathematics on the grounds of then Coker College (now a university), one of four such schools in the country at the time.
+Its first class begin on August 28, 1988.
+The following year, the school held its first annual SPRI research colloquium featuring student research conducted over the summer.

-The school was founded in 1988 by Governor Carroll Campbell and Charles W. Coker on the grounds of Coker College.
-It moved to a purpose-built campus nearby in 2003.
-In 2010, two new wings were added: the Academic Wing, containing classrooms and laboratories, and the Student Activities Center, which includes an engineering projects center and also a gym, weight room, game room, and kitchen.
-In 2015, the school reached maximum capacity of 288 students.
+In 2003, after fifteen years on Coker's campus, a donation from Milliken & Company of the old Hartsville Cotton Mill enabled the school to establish its own standalone campus with capacity for 130 students.
+In 2010, two new wings were added: the Jay Lucas Academic Center, containing classrooms and laboratories, and the Gerald R. Malloy Student Activities Center, which includes an engineering projects center and also a gym, weight room, game room, and kitchen.
+The school has a maximum capacity of 300 students.

 Admissions

 Admission to GSSM is by application and open to any resident of South Carolina in their sophomore year of high school.
 Juniors and seniors are not eligible to apply.
 Applicants are invited through a competitive selection process, with about 157 invited in 2016 (varying from year to year so that the student body size at the start of each year is 288).
-Applications are due by February 15 for 'priority admissions' and July 1 for 'rolling admissions' (2021) before the school year in which the students will begin attending.
 For the 2020–2021 school year, submission of a PSAT, SAT, or ACT score was optional.
-The initial application consists of three required essays, one optional essay, a character video, teacher recommendations, and a high school transcript.
-Students who meet the basic requirements are invited for an interview in March.
-The acceptance decision is released by the end of March.
-The remaining students are placed on a waiting list, which is pulled from should any of the originally selected students decide not to accept.
+Students who meet the basic requirements are typically invited for an interview in early spring.
+Some students are placed on a waiting list, which is pulled from if any of the originally selected students do not accept their offer of enrollment.